lupyuen/lupyuen.github.io/src/purescript.md

 - While hyperlinking the [__Stack Dump__](https://lupyuen.github.io/images/purescript-parse5.png) to NuttX Source Code and Disassembly

-- Though we need to __Codify our NuttX Expertise__ as Troubleshooting Rules
+- Though we still need to __Codify our NuttX Expertise__ as Troubleshooting Rules

-- Hopefully __PureScript__ will make it easier to express our skills across the NuttX Platforms
+- __PureScript__ might make it easier to capture our skills across NuttX Platforms

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.